andysmith26/friend-hat/docs/roadmap.md

 _What am I actively working on right now?_

-- [ ] set up command pattern
+- [x] set up command pattern
-- [ ] capture plans from claude project knowledge (11/3 -- claude was confused. restart.)
+- [ ] user can see all info for a student
 - [ ] Statistics panel (happiness metrics, balance visualization)

 ---